EurekaCommunity/SuggestionRow/README.md

 * If you want to change something about the **collectionView** (e.g. its height, backgroundColor) then you can also do that in the `cellSetup` method.

 * If you want to **change the collection view cell of the inputAccessoryView** drastically, create your own row (`MySuggestionAccessoryRow`) with your own cell class which conforms to `EurekaSuggestionCollectionViewCell`.

-### SuggestionTableRow<T>
-`SuggestionTableRow` uses a generic `SuggestionTableCell` cell whose generic parameter is the `UITableViewCell` class used to create the cells displayed in a `UITableView` with the suggested options.

-* If you want to make minor visual changes to the suggestion table row cells, use the `customizeTableViewCell` callback.

-* You can customize attributes of the `tableView` that displays the options.
-You should do this in `cellSetup` and keep in mind that the frame of the tableView is reset each time the tableView is displayed.

-* If you want to change these cells drastically, create your own row with your own cell class which conforms to `EurekaSuggestionTableViewCell`.
+This is very similar to the example mentioned above for `SuggestionTableRow`.

 ## Dependencies
 * Eureka